 The Guide must demonstrate safe and effective swimming in moving water.
-During the assessment, the Guide should select 3 appropriate eddies and demonstrate the ability to swim into/out of these features, managing their own safety in the river.
+During the assessment, the Guide should select 3 appropriate eddies and demonstrate the ability to swim into/out of these features, managing their own safety in the course.
 The Guide must demonstrate defensive and aggressive swimming skills and retain their guiding paddle throughout.

-Use of a throwline in white water
+Use of a throwline in an artificial man-made white water venue